 - Did not provide your child with basic necessities, including water, food, or even medication

 - Did not maintain a proper adult-to-child ratio or had improper supervision practices

 - Did not adequately screen or train its employees

 If your child was the victim of abuse rather than daycare neglect, you can pursue an intentional tort lawsuit instead.
 These lawsuits are more appropriate for assault and child abuse cases rather than neglect.

 There are few things in life more horrifying than realizing that your child was in the care of a negligent daycare.
 At Thomas Law Offices, we understand just how sensitive this topic can be.
-When you contact us for a free case evaluation, you’ll have the opportunity to talk with a Louisville premises liability attorney who can help walk you through your options.
+When you contact us for a free case evaluation, you’ll have the opportunity to talk with a premises liability attorney who can help walk you through your options.